Ted Baker: History

+Decline and fall

 2018 saw Ted Baker mark 30 years as a company, by releasing a range of celebratory 30-year anniversary items, and the company's first official advertising campaign.
 However, 2018 would prove to be a very difficult year for the brand.
 In December 2018, allegations against founder and CEO Ray Kelvin emerged, with petition signed by 300 current and past employees accusing Kelvin of 'forced hugging'.
 After initially taking a leave of absence in response to allegations, on 4 March 2019, it was announced that Kelvin had resigned, and would be leaving the company immediately, with Lindsay Page taking over as CEO.
 At this time, the retailer also issued a profit warning, after writing off £5m of unsold clothes.
 At this time, Ted Baker shares were trading at 1,973.5p.
 In December 2019, poor trading figures led to Page and executive chairman David Bernstein stepping down from their roles, and Rachel Osborne being appointed acting CEO.

 In 2019, The Observer criticised Ted Baker for "high prices and out-of-step styling", noting that the brand had been overtaken by multiple competitors.
 The Observer also cited excessive diversification as one of the reasons for the brand's decline.
 In 2019, the company issued four profit warnings, including blaming unseasonably warm weather during what would traditionally be the beginning of the Autumn/Winter selling season.
 Ted Baker's troubles continued in 2020, as in January 2020, the firm revealed that an accounting error was twice as big as had been previously thought, leaving a £58m hole in its balance sheet.
 In April 2020, Ted Baker furloughed nearly 2,000 employees, around 75% of their workforce, including head office staff, due to the COVID-19 pandemic.
 The company also suspended non-essential capital expenditure and halted any discretionary operating expenses.
 In March 2020, the company sold their London headquarters, The Ugly Brown Building, for £78.8m.
 At this time, Ted Baker's problems started attracting wide attention in the media, with the company referred to in the media as 'struggling' and 'troubled'.